CYBAVO/sofa_mock_server/README.md

 <a name="create-deposit-wallet-addresses"></a>
 ## Create deposit wallet addresses

-Create deposit addresses in a deposit wallet.
+You can create new deposit address through this API, once the addresses were created, both of the deposit and withdraw behavior occurs on these addresses will be callback..

 **POST** /v1/sofa/wallets/`WALLET_ID`/addresses